 Drifting bait for trout can be an exciting way to pass the day away.
 You don’t have to spend a fortune on gear and tackle unless you want to.
 Many areas are stocking trout ion the rivers from spring through fall so your odds are good that you will feel a rainbow tugging at your line with a little patience and a little skill.
-Here are a few pointers and some direction for you to go in.
+Here are a few pointers and some directions for you to go in.

 Tackle Selection shouldn’t break your wallet or give you an aneurism.
 There’s a lot of rods available mainstream from local retailers that will foot your needs for trout fishing.
 Many major department stores carry rods sufficient to angle your way to happiness at affordable prices. a.
 A line weight between 4-6 lbs. should be in order.
 Anything heavier and your likely to just be drowning your bait.
 Trout have keen eyesight and an uncanny ability to spot unnatural baits floating through the water currents.
 Heavy line causes baits to behave in a manner that throws a caution flag to wary trout.
 Save your heavy line for catfishing.

 Rod and Reel selection should be catered to the line sizes mentioned.
-A rod that is designed to handle 4 to 6 pound fishing line will cast much better and give you much better overall performance with lighter line.
+A rod that is designed to handle a 4 to 6-pound fishing line will cast much better and give you a much better overall performance with a lighter line.
 A slow to medium action rod will be much more enjoyable over a stiff broom handle.
 A more limber rod will take more of the shocks and stresses that trout throw at the light line while fighting you and the current.

 Terminal Tackle Selection is a minimal with bait fishing for river trout.
 A pack of small bb split shot and hooks is a bare necessity that will land you lots of trout efficiently.
 Bobbers and floats are not necessary for this method of fishing.
 Trout, big ones, are likely to be lurking near the deep water and under boulders and undercuts where a bobber isn’t as likely to get near or underneath.
-A Carolina rig with a weight, swivel, then leader is also a great method for drifting bait.
+A Carolina rig with a weight, swivel, and then leader is also a great method for drifting bait.
 With the leader rig drifting height can be more regulated by letting more slack out.
 The leader method requires more knots and tackle to buy and retie in the event of becoming snagged on unmovable objects.
 The split shot method allows for very fast adjustments made to depth on the fly and is much faster to retie than the leader method.
 The split shot should be placed between 12 to 18 inches from the hook.
 This allows the bait to flow freely and to remain above the bottom to help avoid becoming fouled and hung in rocks and debris.

 Baits such as Salmon Eggs are a very common and effective bait for drifting through trout waters.
 The salmon eggs are dyed bright red to aid in their visibility and appeal.
 Several bright red eggs on a small treble hook make a fish catching cluster.
-More than one egg per hook seems to work the best and on larger fish as well although a single egg is more than apt to catch fish.
+More than one egg per-hook seems to work the best and on larger fish as well although a single egg is more than apt to catch fish.
 Salmon eggs are available at most tackle shops and department stores in small glass jars for several dollars a jar.
 Pautzke’s salmon eggs are a favorite among many anglers and the quality is very good as well.

 The Power Bait name is synonymous with easy trout fishing.
 Molding a ball of your favorite dough bait on the hook is a great way to start catching fish.
 Colors vary by stream and locale as well as by the anglers preference.
 Power Bait floats and tends to keep your hook off the bottom of the river to help avoid snags.
 Floating power bait also allows drifting bait over weeds and debris with much less difficulty.
 The opportunity to drift your bait where other anglers may not be able to fish is always a good way to catch fish that other anglers are not fishing for.
-Power Bait can also be molding into various shapes and sizes to mimic other baits that may occur naturally i the area.
-Shaped baits also may give more action to the bait in the current causing curiosity and interest that may not be there elsewise.
+Power Bait can also be molded into various shapes and sizes to mimic other baits that may occur naturally in the area.
+Shaped baits also may give more action to the bait in the current causing curiosity and interest that may not be there otherwise.

 Live Baits such as worms and insects are very effective.
 Crickets, mealworms, and earthworms work great for drift fishing.
 Natural baits may be taken by wary and artificial shy fish.
-Countless insects are naturally eaten by fish everyday.
-Insects and worms, whether they are from above or below the water, are a staple food often times.
+Countless insects are naturally eaten by fish every day.
+Insects and worms, whether they are from above or below the water, are a staple food oftentimes.
 Small minnows and baitfish may also provide some interesting fishing as well.

 Current is a major consideration in picking an area to fish.
-Many streams and rivers are fast flowing and are seemingly unfishable.
+Many streams and rivers are fast-flowing and are seemingly unfishable.
 Do not pass all of them over or you will miss fish.
 Trout will live in fast water but they do not swim in that current all day long.
 Large rocks, debris, and holes in the bottom all create eddies and slow places in the water column.
 Immediately in front of, under, and behind boulders are areas trout will collect, because there is little or no current.
 The current however brings to them food, and easily.
 Lazily lounging around until something floats by the trout will dart out into the current to retrieve the item and back to the cover and tranquility of their buffered zone.